 Exposure and Probable Responses to Underwater Detonations.
-The U.S. Navy estimated that about 2 humpback whales might be exposed annually (10 over the course of the 5 year regulations) to underwater detonations on the Virginia Capes Range Complex and experience behavioral harassment or noise-induced loss of hearing sensitivity as a result of that exposure.
+The U.S. Navy estimated that about 2 humpback whales might be exposed annually to underwater detonations on the Virginia Capes Range Complex and experience behavioral harassment or noise-induced loss of hearing sensitivity as a result of that exposure.
 No humpback whales are likely to be exposed to underwater detonations on the Cherry Point or Jacksonville Range Complexes.